 Sometimes, the reputational damage is worse and irreversible.
 To ensure your business doesn’t join the ranks of companies damaged by cyberattacks, keep an eye out for the most notorious offender among all cyberattacks: ransomware.

-Ransomware is a type of malware that cyber attackers use to encrypt and lock their target’s data.
+Ransomware is a type of malware that cyber network attackers use to encrypt and lock their target’s data.
 In exchange for the data, they then ask companies for ransom.
 Attackers usually threaten to delete the data or leak it to the public if the business doesn’t comply.
 While they sometimes demand side-services or favors, the motive is mostly financial, with costs averaging around $84,000 per attack, and many businesses opting to pay the ransom.

 Some of the most devastating ransomware attacks happened in 2019.
 One victim was the Danish medical hearing aid company, Demant.
 The entire incident cost the company over $80 million, and that’s with a cyber insurance policy in place.
 It took Demant weeks to recover and resume businesses as usual, as the attack managed to take down its entire IT department.